courtolesee/Real-Estate-Listings/README.md

 ![Real Estate Mockups](RealEstate-mockups.jpg)

-The `Card` interface component is very common across the webs.
+The `Card` interface component is very common across the web.
 They are in your future!

 Bootstrap includes a card element, as do most popular CSS frameworks.
 Otherwise, creating one with your own CSS isn't so bad.
 W3 even has a page on it: [https://www.w3schools.com/howto/howto_css_cards.asp](https://www.w3schools.com/howto/howto_css_cards.asp)